The piranha problem: Large effects swimming in a small pond: Discussion and directions for future work

 \subsection{Bridging between deterministic and probabilistic piranha theorems}

-Are there connections between the worst-case bounds in Section~\ref{sec:theorems}, the probabilistic bounds in Section~\ref{sec:finite}, priors for the effective number of nonzero coefficients \citep{Piironen+Vehtari:2017b}, and models such as the $R^2$ parameterization of linear regression as proposed by \cite{zhang2020r2d2}?
+Are there connections between the worst-case bounds in Section~\ref{sec:theorems}, constraints on main effects and interactions \citep{rogers2002}, the probabilistic bounds in Section~\ref{sec:finite}, priors for the effective number of nonzero coefficients, and models such as the $R^2$ parameterization of linear regression as proposed by \cite{zhang2020r2d2}?
 We can consider two directions.
-The first is to consider departures from the parametric models such as the multivariate normal and $t$ distributions and work out their implications for correlations and regression coefficients.
-The second idea is to obtain limiting results in high dimensions (that is, large numbers of predictors), by analogy to central limit theorems of random matrices.
+The first is to consider departures from parametric models such as the multivariate normal and $t$ and work out their implications for correlations and regression coefficients.
+The second approach is to obtain limiting results in high dimensions (that is, large numbers of predictors), by analogy to central limit theorems of random matrices.
 The idea here would be to consider a $n\times (p+1)$ matrix and then pull out one of the columns at random and consider it as the outcome, $y$, with the other $p$ columns being the predictors, $X$.
+One should also be able to connect this with work such as \cite{frank2000} and \cite{knaeble2020} on how regression coefficients change when new predictors are added to a model.